Skin cancer types: Squamous cell carcinoma treatment

-Squamous cell carcinoma is highly treatable when found early
+Squamous cell skin cancer is highly treatable when found early

-Found early, a dermatologist can often treat squamous cell carcinoma of the skin cancer in the office.
+A board-certified dermatologist can often treat an early squamous cell skin cancer in the office.

-When you see a board-certified dermatologist, your dermatologist will examine your skin carefully.
+When you see a board-certified dermatologist for a spot that might be skin cancer, your dermatologist will examine your skin carefully.

-If your dermatologist finds a spot on your skin that could be any type of skin cancer, your dermatologist will first numb the area and then remove all (or part) of it.
-This can be done during an office visit and is called a skin biopsy.
-This is a simple procedure, which a dermatologist can quickly, safely, and easily perform.
+If your dermatologist finds a spot on your skin that could be any type of skin cancer, your dermatologist will first numb the area and then remove all (or part) of the spot.
+This procedure can be done during an office visit and is called a skin biopsy.
+This is a procedure that your dermatologist can quickly, safely, and easily perform.

 Having a skin biopsy is the only way to know for sure whether you have skin cancer.

-What your dermatologist removes will be examined under a high-powered microscope.
-Your dermatologist or a doctor who has in-depth experience diagnosing skin growths, such as a dermatopathologist, is best qualified to examine the removed tissue under a microscope.
+The skin that your dermatologist removes will be examined under a high-powered microscope.
+Your dermatologist or a doctor who has in-depth experience diagnosing skin growths, such as a dermatopathologist, is best qualified to examine the tissue that your dermatologist removed.

-After examining the removed tissue, the doctor writes a biopsy report.
-Also called a pathology report, this report explains what was seen under the microscope, including whether any skin cancer cells were seen.
+After examining the removed tissue, the doctor writes a report which explains what was seen under the microscope, including whether any skin cancer cells were seen.

-If you have SCC of the skin, the report will contain the following information when possible:
+If you have squamous cell skin cancer, the report will contain the following information when possible:

 Type of squamous cell skin cancer